Watercolour outdoors

 En plein air

 The phrase en plein air pertains to the technique of painting outside.
-This enables the artist to depict the shifting weather patterns and natural illumination.
+One can depict shifting weather and natural light.
 The atmosphere conveys the mood or emotion of the landscape.
-Composition encompasses the foreground, middle ground, and background.
-The natural hues are lively and diverse.